With more than 250,000 victims, medical malpractice is the third-leading cause of death in the US.

 Wrongful death claims require the estate of the deceased victim to meet the same requirements as a personal injury case.
 That means that the plaintiff must establish that negligence was present and that negligence led to the death of the victim.

 Proving negligence involves establishing a duty of care, showing how that duty of care was breached, and how that breach led to death.
 The damages being claimed must relate directly to the death of the individual.

 In a wrongful death claim, the estate or those closest to the deceased person are the plaintiffs.
 However, the claim itself is generally filed by a representative of the estate.
 The representative files the claim on behalf of the estate of the deceased victim and those who were closest to the victim.

 In New Mexico, that representative should be a person named in the will of the victim.
 If the victim didn’t have a will, then a probate judge will be the person to name the representative.

 This is typically a close family member such as a spouse or an adult child.
 Parents of minors can also be representatives if their child is the victim of wrongful death.

 Something very important to note regarding New Mexico wrongful death regulations is the time frame in which representatives have the right to file a claim.
 Although the state recognizes that you’re grieving the loss o you’re loved on, you’re not given an unlimited amount of time to make a claim.
 And the longer you take to file your claim, the more trouble you might have in your suit.

-For this reason, it’s imperative that you contact legal representation immediately.
+For this reason, it’s imperative that you contact a wrongful death attorney in Albuquerque immediately.
 Although you’re given three years to file a claim, delaying your claim can result in a case dismissed before it ever reaches the court.
 That means that family members who relied on the loved one will not get the compensation they’re entitled to and need.